JohnKeysCloud/odin-computer-science/misc-notes/tools-notes/git/gitInWereGoingForARide.md

 Let's say it starts with `f4cku80085`.
 If you type `git reset f4cku80085`… Git would behave exactly the same as if you'd remembered to create a branch in the first place.

+> So… when running `git merge feature` from branch `main` for example, the `feature` branch pointer isn't moving at all.
+We are creating a new merge commit on branch `main` that integrates the changes introduced in the `feature` branch,

 ### `merge` Conflicts
 > Merge conflicts happen when you merge branches that have competing commits, and Git needs your help trying to decide which changes to incorporate in the final merge.